Skip to content

 # Generate a donor-info JSON template alongside build artifacts

-sudo pcileech build --bdf 0000:01:00.0 --board pcileech_100t484_x1 --output-template donor_info.json
+sudo pcileech build --bdf 0000:01:00.0 --board pcileech_100t484_x1 --generate-donor-template donor_info.json

-Step 4: Understanding the Output
+Step 4: Understand the output

 my_first_firmware/